spark-c/sparksnotes/sparksnotes/Model Your Models With Factory Boy (Setting Up Chained One-To-Many Relationships).md

 For example, a `Person` model might be related to a `Pet` model.
 While creating a `Person`, we might see something like `pet = factory.SubFactory(Pet)`.
 A new `Pet` will be created, and attached to our `Person`.

-In the case of our models here, the relationship between our `Users` and `Clients` may looks like this:
+In the case of our models here, the relationship between our `Users` and `Clients` may look like this:
 ```python
 # factories/users.py
 class UsersFactory(factory.alchemy.SQLAlchemyModelFactory):